o3de/o3de.org/content/docs/atom-guide/dev-guide/rpi/working-with-scene-and-rendering-pipeline.md

 ```

 {{< note >}}
  Atom's built-in feature processors are included in the Atom Gem.
-Their spource files (.cpp) can be found in the folder Gems/Atom/Feature/Common/Code/Source/\<feature-processor>/.
+Their source files (.cpp) can be found in the folder Gems/Atom/Feature/Common/Code/Source/\<feature-processor>/.
 {{< /note >}}

 {{< note >}}